-For some activities, you may need to provide a 'parallel' activity for pupils with SEN and/or disabilities, so that they can work towards the same lesson objectives as their peers, but in a different way - eg using specialist software or equipment to communicate through signs or symbols.
+For some activities, you may need to provide a 'parallel' activity for pupils with SEN and/or disabilities, so that they can work towards the same lesson objectives as their peers, but in a different way.

 Occasionally, pupils with SEN and/or disabilities will have to work on different activities, or towards different objectives, from their peers.